HTTP-RPC/Sierra/README.md

 The returned `Cell` instance can be used to further customize the layout or configuration of the provided component:

 * `weightBy()` - specifies the amount of excess space in a container that should be allocated to the component, relative to other weighted components
-* `with()` - accepts a callback that can be used to set properties or invoke methods on the component
+* `with()` - accepts initialization callbacks that can be used to set properties or invoke methods on the component

 A reference to the configured component can be obtained via `Cell#getComponent()`.